awchiu23/CryptoTools/README.md

 - This tools runs on a loop and automatically modifies your loan sizes one minute before every reset
 - Universe: USD, BTC, ETH, XRP

+## FTXTrader
+- This tool allows you to trade non-standard instruments on FTX

 ## KrakenAlerter
 - This tool is for monitoring differences of Kraken spots to FTX spots